purescript/purescript-bifunctors/docs/Data/Bifunctor/Flip.md

 instance flipBiapply :: (Biapply p) => Biapply (Flip p) instance flipBiapplicative :: (Biapplicative p) => Biapplicative (Flip p)
 ```

-Flips the order of the type arguments of a `Bifunctor`.

 #### `runFlip`